 The following steps should be taken when filing a FAFSA online:

-- Once a student receives a PIN, the student can apply for financial aid by visiting the U.S. Department of Education financial aid website at fasfa.gov.
-Be sure to list EGCC's Federal School Code 007275 to ensure that your information is sent to Eastern Gateway Community College.
+- Once a student receives their FSA ID, the student can apply for financial aid by visiting the U.S. Department of Education financial aid website at fasfa.gov.
+Be sure to list EGCC’s Federal School Code 007275 to ensure that your information is sent to Eastern Gateway Community College.
 By completing this form, the student is applying for both federal and state grants.
 Students are encouraged to apply early for all grants, scholarships, and awards for which they may be eligible.
 This avoids untimely delays and ensures maximum award eligibility.